vseryakov/backendjs/README.md

 The local queue is implemented on the master process as a list, communication is done via local sockets between the master and workers.
 This is intended for a single server development purposes only.

+## NATS
+To use NATS (https://nats.io) configure a queue like ipc-queue-nats=nats://HOST:PORT, it supports broadcasts and job queues only, visibility timeout is supported as well.

 ## RabbitMQ
 To configure the backend to use RabbitMQ for messaging set `ipc-queue=amqp://HOST` and optionally `amqp-options=JSON` with options to the amqp module.
 Additional objects from the config JSON are used for specific AMQP functions: { queueParams: {}, subscribeParams: {}, publishParams: {} }.
-These will be passed to the corresponding AMQP methods: `amqp.queue, amqp.queue.sibcribe, amqp.publish`.
+These will be passed to the corresponding AMQP methods: `amqp.queue, amqp.queue.subcribe, amqp.publish`.
 See AMQP Node.js module for more info.

 # Security configurations